SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_1_1_northwind_products.md

 ### Preview your new Application

-1. Open your project folder in BAS from Menu Bar with **File --> Open Folder**.
+1. Open your project folder in BAS from the Menu Bar with **File --> Open Folder**.

 2. Right-click you app **ui5northwindproducts** and select **Preview Application**.

-3. Choose **start-noflp** as option (you may also try out other options).
+3. Choose **start-noflp** as an option (you may also try out other options).

    ![](images/6_1_prod_4_noflp.png)

 4. Disable your pop-up blocker if necessary.

 5. Enjoy your app on localhost.
 Columns and content are not yet perfect.
-   You will do this later in the tuorial.
+   You will do this later in the tutorial.

    ![](images/6_1_prod_5_noflp_app.png)

 ### Optional preview with "start-mock"

-There is also the option to start this application just with local mockdata.
+There is also the option to start this application just with local mock data.

 1. Check your folder home/user/project/ui5odataproducts/webapp/localservice. <br>
    The Fiori project generator stored the metadata.xml in your project.
-So SAPUI5 can create mock-data out of it.
+So SAPUI5 can create mock data out of it.

 2. Right-click you app ui5odataorders and select **Preview Application**.

 3. Choose **start-mock** as option.

 4. Enjoy the result.
-Note: It shows also how the redesigned app will look like.
+Note: It also shows how the redesigned app will look.

    ![](images/6_1_prod_6_mock.png)